-Data analysts have an earning potential of between $83,750 and $142,500, according to Robert Half Technology (RHT)’s 2020 Salary Guide.
+Data analysts have an earning potential of between $83,750 and $142,500.
 Since these professionals work mainly in databases, however, they are able to increase their salaries by learning additional programming skills, such as R and Python.

 According to PayScale, however, data analysts with more than 10 years of experience often maximize their earning potential and move on to other jobs.
 Two common career moves—after the acquisition of an advanced degree—include transitioning into a developer role or data scientist position, according to Blake Angove, director of technology services at IT recruiting firm LaSalle Network.

 Data scientists—who typically have a graduate degree, boast advanced skills, and are often more experienced—are considered more senior than data analysts, according to Schedlbauer.
 As such, they are often better compensated for their work.
 According to RHT, data scientists earn an average annual salary between $105,750 and $180,250 per year.

 The career trajectory for professionals in data science is positive as well, with many opportunities for advancement to senior roles such as data architect or data engineer.